leontoeides/google_maps/README.md

 [TryFrom](https://doc.rust-lang.org/std/convert/trait.TryFrom.html) trait.
 Added `try_from_f32` and `try_from_f64` methods for the `LatLng` type.

+* 3.0.0: 2022-09-04: Initial support for Google Maps Roads API: the **Snap To Roads** and the **Nearest Roads** services have been implemented.
+Unsure about supporting **Speed Limits** since, according to the documentation, it requires a special Google Maps plan.

 * 3.0.0: 2022-09-03: Optional basic support for the
 [geo](https://crates.io/crates/geo) crate and [GeoRust](https://georust.org/)
 ecosystem.
 This support may be enabled using the `geo` feature flag.
 When the